mek-x/mek-x.github.io/_posts/2014-09-15-installing-syslinux.md

 -------

 This is quick, dirty and basic how-to concerning installing bootloader manually for our project.
-We may also use _grub_, which is also great bootloader and can be used, of course.
+We may also use Grub, which is also great bootloader and can be used, of course.